ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

     - [Get the remote copy relationship information of a volume](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-volume-remote-copy-rel)

 - The command [Create a volume](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud) is updated to include a new option *replication-enabled*.

+- The description of [Create a new SAP PVM Instance](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-sap-instance) is changed for HANA images.

 ### July 2022